AYOGLOW/Pizza-Place-Sales/README.md

 # Pizza-Place-Sales
-The four data sets provided by Techcrush were combined and analysed using Python and libraries in Jupyter notebook
+Four sets of data (csv files: orders, order details, pizza and pizza type) were provided by Techcrush.
+The data consists of a year’s worth sales from a fictitious pizza place and includes date and time of each order, the pizza served and additional details such as type, size, quality, price and category .
+The datasets were combined and analysed using Python and Python libraries in Jupyter notebook.